 Now, I am not going to tell you why you should care about your privacy.
 I am also not going to show you how to stay anonymous online.
 You can choose to utilize our actionable guide on using Tor to enhance privacy

-But, I leave that decision to you if you want to go to the length of using an ultra secure Linux distribution.
+But, I leave that decision to you if you want to go to the length of using a dedicated Linux distribution for privacy.

 In case, you have already made up your mind or just being curious about it, here are the best secure Linux distros.

 Tails is a live Linux distribution that has been created with one thing in mind, privacy.
 You can put it up on a DVD, USB key or SD Card and use it as a live system on any computer.
 You can even upgrade the live USB or disk to a newer version.

 The thing with Tails is that it doesn’t store anything locally.
 Your activities die as soon as you boot off the system.

 Apart from that, Tails provide you complete anonymity with a pre-configured Tor browser.
 This helps you to stay anonymous on the internet and circumvent censorship.

 Tails also has a long list of pre-installed privacy software.
 You can see the entire list here.